mephisto9000/TcpClientMusa/README.md

 TCP Client Musa
 ==========

+Behold!
+The Eye of Terror (yes, from beloved Warhammer 40000) is now open.
+You eager to know what lies on the other side and throw your brave space marines in, hoping that they will survive the teleportation and maybe return victorious...

+Boring description below:

 this app is intended to use in tandem with "TCP Server Musa" app.
 It's able to connect to remote "TCP Server Musa" and send text messages.
 The server replies with answers.